OWASP/Honeypot-Project/honeytraps/waf_modsec/README.md

 ## Accessing the Honeypot

-Port 9091is open, and can be accessed.
+Port 9091 is open, and can be accessed.

 Port 8000,8080,8888 are open and can be accessed, these will trigger logging.

-## Upload (latest) image to DockerHub
+## Uploading (latest) image to DockerHub

-The Honeytrap docker image is used by the AWS config ```honeytraps/waf_modsec/aws-ecs-container-definition.json``` under the ```"image"``` tag.
+The Honeytrap docker image is needed by the AWS container definition ```honeytraps/waf_modsec/aws-ecs-container-definition.json``` under the ```"image"``` tag.

-The Image currently resides in my personal Dockerhub named as [floyd0122/honeytrap-modsec](https://hub.docker.com/repository/docker/floyd0122/honeytrap-modsec).
-In the future this needs to change.
+The Image currently resides in my personal DockerHub account named as [floyd0122/honeytrap-modsec](https://hub.docker.com/repository/docker/floyd0122/honeytrap-modsec).
+In the future this needs to be pushed to OWASPs account.

 When it is moved to a new location, the AWS config needs to be changed accordingly.

-#### To upload new/latest image
+#### To upload a new/latest image

 Make sure you are logged in to docker